starshaped/starshaped/README.md

 ### Hi there 👋

 I'm **Aubrey**, she/her, working as a front-end developer in the Boston area.
+I'm still trying to figure out what I want to write in this space, so stay tuned for more!

 <!--
 **starshaped/starshaped** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.